The Australian GST Formula Explained (With Examples)

 - You're completing a BAS and need the GST component of purchases to calculate credits

-Both are on our [GST calculator](/) — just pick your scenario from the dropdown and enter the amount.
-For more practical context on how these formulas apply to invoices, read our guide on [how to write a GST invoice](/blog/how-to-invoice-with-gst-australia).
-To understand why input tax credits work the way they do, see our [guide to claiming GST credits](/blog/claiming-gst-input-tax-credits).
+Both are on our GST calculator.
+Just pick your scenario from the dropdown and enter the amount.
+For more practical context on how these formulas apply to invoices, read our guide on how to write a GST invoice.
+To understand why input tax credits work the way they do, see our guide to claiming GST credits.